 The number of cognitive distortions listed by experts ranges substantially.
 The following thirteen are particularly germane to social anxiety.

-The core and intermediate beliefs of a person living with social anxiety are rigid; we dismiss new ideas and concepts.
-Even when our belief system is inaccurate, it defines how we see ourselves in the world.
-If the facts don’t comport with our beliefs, we dispute or disregard them.
-When we decline to question our beliefs, we act upon them as though they are valid and reasonable, ignoring evidence that contradicts – even if we doubt the veracity of our claims.
-Our insecurity is so severe, our maladjusted attitudes, rules, and assumptions run roughshod over the truth and the feelings of others.
+The core and intermediate beliefs of a person experiencing social anxiety are rigid; we dismiss new ideas and concepts.
+Even when our belief system is inaccurate, it defines how we see ourselves.
+If the facts don’t comport our beliefs, we dispute or disregard them.
+When we decline to question our assumptions, we act upon them as though they are valid and reasonable, ignoring evidence that contradicts – even if we doubt the veracity of our claims.
+Our insecurity is so severe our maladjusted attitudes, rules, and assumptions run roughshod over the truth and the feelings of others.

 We store information consistent with these beliefs, which generates a cognitive bias – a subconscious error in thinking that leads us to misinterpret information, impacting the accuracy of our perspectives and decisions.
 Our low implicit and explicit self-esteem keeps us on the defensive and compels the need to compensate for our perceptual lack of positive self-qualities.
 We ignore or contest anything that poses a threat, especially information inconsistent with what we assert to be true.
 The need to always be right can also reflect the narcissism evident in the irrational belief that we are the center of attention in any situation.

-In situations where we are ill-advised to dispute our superiors or other authority figures, we subvert our need to be right.
-We bow to pressure and imply that we accept their truth, covertly convinced we are right, and they are not.
+When we are ill-advised to dispute our superiors or other authority figures, we subvert our need to be always right.
+We bow to pressure and imply that we accept their truth, covertly convinced we are correct and they are not.
 This subservience forces us to give away our power, generating anger and resentment.
-We smile and agree with those who hold sway over us. but secretly envy their power, becoming irritated and bitter.
+We smile and agree with those who hold sway over us but secretly envy their power, becoming irritated and bitter.

-In our formative years, many of us were undervalued – subject to the circumstances of our childhood disturbance.
-Our parents may have been controlling or dismissive, our siblings overbearing.
+In our formative years, many of us felt undervalued – subject to the circumstances of our childhood disturbance.
+Our parents may have been controlling or dismissive, or our siblings overbearing.
 Some of us rarely experienced positive feedback or appreciation.
-As adults, we are driven to disregard thoughts and viewpoints that conflict with our own.
+Thus, as adults, we tend to disregard thoughts and viewpoints that conflict with our own.

 Recovery promotes considered and attentive listening skills – active communication where we value what is being said by the other.
 In empathic listening, we seek first to understand and then to be understood.